zhanxw/rvtests/README.md

     [INFO]  SKAT test significance will be evaluated using 10000 permutations at alpha = 0.001 (beta1 = 1.00, beta2 = 20.00)

+Tip: When specifying beta1=1 and beta2 = 1, the associate test is equivalent to an unweighted SKAT test.

 (##) In trait column, B or Q stand for binary or quantitative trait, respectively.

 (###) SKAT-O implementation may have slightly different results compared with outputs from SKAT R package.
 That's probably due to numerical stability.